Leading Entrepreneurs to Accelerate Prosperity

 + LEAP does not include a monetary award, or participation in our global summit.

-+ LEAP entrepreneurs meet with their executive mentors and professional leadership coaches in a group setting.
++ LEAP entrepreneurs meet with their Executive Coach in a group setting.

 CAN I APPLY TO THE LEAP PROGRAM?